How do communities protect against dangerous dogs?

 It is remarkably easy to interest a lawmaker in presenting a new bill to local government or the state legislature.
 It takes only several well-thought-out letters from his constituents.
 One should tell him who you are and establish that you are a constituent, describe the problem that must be solved, personalize the problem (i.e., bring it “home” in a compelling manner), and call for a solution.
 If you have a model law, it will be carefully studied.
 After you send your letter, follow up on it in a respectful but diligent manner.
 Enlist other constituents to endorse your approach, too.
 There are a number of great books on the subject of grassroots campaigns for change.

-What other methods are used for preventing people from keeping dangerous dogs?
+What other methods are used to prevent people from keeping dangerous dogs?

 There are laws and court decisions that have the indirect effect of preventing people from keeping dangerous dogs.
 Here are some examples: